pytorch/torchtune/docs/source/api_ref_models.rst

 Usage
 ^^^^^

-You can specify your Llama3 model through code...
+You can specify your Llama3 model through code ...

 .. code-block:: python